ParaCoToUl/noarr-pipelines/docs/compute-node.md

 });
 ```

-If you forget to call the `callback()`, the node assumes there's some asynchronous operation still running and it blocks forever (when you for example do a `return` midway through the method).
+If you forget to call the `callback()`, the node assumes there is some asynchronous operation still running and it blocks forever (when you for example do a `return` midway through the method).

-But it also lets you start an asynchronous operation that won't block the scheduler thread, as long as you give it the callback to call when it's done:
+But it also lets you start an asynchronous operation that will not block the scheduler thread, as long as you give it the callback to call when it is done:

 ```cpp
 auto node = LambdaComputeNode();